TUDelft-IN4303-2014/assignments/milestone2-analysis/day6.md

 2. namespaces and name binding rules for method declarations, field declarations and variable declarations,
 3. scoping rules for these declarations and
 4. name binding rules for variable and field references.

+### Custom Constraints

+NaBL provides generic checks for duplicate definitions and unresolved references.
+In order to give specific error messages, you need to replace them with your own constraints.
+First, you need to create a new Stratego file in `trans` or one of its subdirectories:

+    module module-name

+    imports

+      assignment1/MiniJava
+      runtime/nabl/-
+      runtime/task/-
+      runtime/types/-

+Again, the module name has to be the same as the file name and should include the path relative to the `trans` directory.
+Now you can turn off the generic checks:

+    strategies

+      nabl-check-disable-duplicate(|uri, ns) = id
+      nabl-check-disable-hiding(|uri, ns) = id
+      nabl-check-disable-unresolved = id

+#### Unresolved References

+You can create your own constraints by providing rewrite rules for `nabl-constraint(|ctx)`:

+    rules

+      nabl-constraint(|ctx):
+        ClassType(c) -> <fail>
+        where
+          <has-annotation(?Use(task))> c
+        ; msg  := "Your meaningful error message should be here" ; <task-create-error-on-failure(|ctx, task, msg)> c

+This rule matches a language construct on the left-hand side (in this case a class type) and fails on the right-hand side.
+The failure ensures that you can report different errors on the same language construct.
+The shown rule reports an error on unresolved class names in class types.
+Errors can be reported on failing tasks.
+In the current example of an unresolved error message, this needs to be a failing resolution task.
+The `where` clause of the rule obtains this `task` from the class name by matching a particular annotation.
+Next, an error message `msg` is created.
+You should replace this with a meaningful message.
+You can use string interpolation to include elements from the matched term in the error message.
+Finally, a library strategy is called to create an error in case of a failing task.
+The arguments to this strategy are

+1. a context variable `ctx`,
+2. the `task` which needs to fail to trigger the error message and
+3. the error message `msg`.

+The strategy is applied to the term where the error should be shown (in this case, the class name).
+You should follow this pattern to provide custom error messages for all unresolved class references, field references and variable references.